vrm8601/Impacts-of-SLR-on-Coastal-Real-Estate/README.md

 2. Find the potential loss in monetary value of these properties for different increments of sea level change
 3. Calculate the difference in property value predictions with and without sea level rise.

-All results will be grouped by zip code and then displayed on an interactive map in which any zip code in New Hanover County can be clicked on and the number of homes affected and the total value at risk will be shown.
+All results are grouped by zip code and displayed on an interactive map in which any zip code in New Hanover County can be clicked on and the number of homes affected and the total value at risk will be shown.

+## Referemces

+“Global Greenhouse Gas Emissions Data.”
+EPA, Environmental Protection Agency, 13 Sept.
+2019, https://www.epa.gov/ghgemissions/global-greenhouse-gas-emissions-data.